Applications for the Fall FMEA awards are closed!

-Eligibility: Open to all Texas music education majors graduating Spring 2025 who are currently student teaching.
+Eligibility: Open to all Texas music education majors graduating Fall 2025 who are currently student teaching.

 To apply: